-B2B and professional services firms invest a lot of time and energy into their existing clients.
-Quite rightly, having the right Customer Experience, CX, Customer Relationship Management (CRM) or whatever you want to call it, programme in place is important to ensure that you look after and nurture your existing clients.
+Professional services firms invest a lot of time and energy into their existing clients.
+Indeed, having the right Customer Experience (CX), Customer Relationship Management (CRM) or whatever you want to call it, programme in place is important to ensure that you look after and nurture your existing clients.
 However, this shouldn’t be at the expense of trying to win new clients, as there is a finite amount of revenue that can be gained from your pool of existing clients.

-It is understandable why many firms put their growth plans into cross-selling initiatives.
-These initiatives are often couched under the banner of “CRM” or “key client programmes”, however, one of the main aims of these programmes is to increase revenue by encouraging cross-selling initiatives.
+It is understandable why many firms put their growth plans into cross-selling initiatives, which are often couched under the banner of “CRM” or “key client programmes.”
+However, one of the main aims of these programmes is to increase revenue by encouraging cross-selling initiatives.
 That’s no real surprise, as the cost of winning work from new clients has traditionally been seen as costing five times more than gaining revenue from new ones.

-Yet, if your business or firm is going to realise its growth ambitions, it will need to invest in acquiring new clients.
+Yet, if your firm is going to realise its growth ambitions, it will need to invest in acquiring new clients.
 In fact, if it is to be sustainable, you will also need to know how to win new clients.
 Through any cycle of 3 years or more you will lose some of your existing clients.
 You’ll lose them to a host of reasons, it could be that your client has been acquired, or is going out of business, and these are completely out of your control.
-The latter here is particularly true at the moment, as the effects of COVID have hit industries like hospitality and tourism particularly hard.

 The main question regarding how much more you can squeeze out of your existing clients, really starts by understanding why your cross-selling initiatives fail.